payloadcms/payload-3.0-demo/README.md

-# Payload 3.0 Alpha Demo
+# Payload 3.0 Demo

 This repo showcases a demo of Payload 3.0 running completely within Next.js.

 > [!IMPORTANT]
-> It's extremely important to note that as of now, this demo contains ALPHA software and you are 100% guaranteed to run into bugs / weird stuff.
+> It's extremely important to note that as of now, this demo contains BETA software and you are 100% guaranteed to run into bugs / weird stuff.
 >
 > We're actively working toward a beta release, and then a full stable release as fast as we possibly can.